mongodb-js/devtools-docker-test-envs/README.tmpl.md

 Informations on how to connect are available for each setup.

-Some of the setups reqiuires entries on the `/etc/hosts` file (or similar in Windows).
+Some of the setups reqiuire entries on the `/etc/hosts` file (or similar in Windows).
 That is to simulate specific scenarios with the network (for example kerberos realms).

 ## Troubleshooting